ashinkarov/2021-extraction-paper/review-response.md

 Our main objective is to demonstrate how to define a *dependently-typed DSL* without implementing a full typechecker, as you share one with Agda.
 Extraction allows us to translate our DSL to a target language for further execution.
+This translation is expressed within Agda without necessity to modify the compiler.
 We expect two possible scenarios: 1) translating an existing (dependently typed) DSL to target X; or 2) extend existing language X with dependent types.
 Both scenarios are possible by our approach, and are novel to the best of our